-Other recent contemporary works on view include Tatiana Trouvé’s Les indéfinis (2014) and Alicja Kwade’s WeltenLinie (2018), two large-scale installations that explore meaning through space and heighten viewers’ awareness of the self in relation to objects in the world.
-WeltenLinie, inspired by the artist’s childhood spent on both sides of the Berlin Wall, visually changes as the viewer walks through and around it, its images mingling, doubling and overlapping and its perspectives shifting.
-Audiences also gain insight into the next generation of painting through works by Mary Weatherford, Alex Israel, Aaron Garber-Maikovska, Avery Singer, Jill Mulleady, Katherine Bernhardt, and Jacqueline Humphries.
+Other recent contemporary works on view included Tatiana Trouvé’s Les indéfinis (2014) and Alicja Kwade’s WeltenLinie (2018), two large-scale installations that explore meaning through space and heighten viewers’ awareness of the self in relation to objects in the world.
+WeltenLinie, inspired by the artist’s childhood spent on both sides of the Berlin Wall, visually changes as the viewer walks through and around it, its images mingling, doubling, and overlapping and its perspectives shifting.
+Audiences also gained insight into the next generation of painting through works by Mary Weatherford, Alex Israel, Aaron Garber-Maikovska, Avery Singer, Jill Mulleady, Katherine Bernhardt, and Jacqueline Humphries.

 Anchoring the exhibition was a selection of works from the 1960s and ’70s, including John Giorno’s Dial-A-Poem (1968–2012), an interactive work in which visitors could listen to poetry on a rotary telephone in the galleries.
 The exhibition also featured ten photographic works by major figures from Japanese photography—Eikoh Hosoe, Minoru Hirata, Miyako Ishiuchi, Koji Enokura, and Takashi Arai—which introduced a critical history of the postwar Japanese avant-garde into the Museum’s collection.